lem-project/lem-project.github.io/content/en/usage/usage.md

 | `window-move-left/right` |  | Go to the window at the left / at the right          |

+### Frames (maximize, minimize)

+On SDL2, Lem is open in a desktop window, which we'll call frame for the context of Lem.

+You can programatically call `M-x maximize-frame` and `M-x minimize-frame`, or bind these commands to key bindings, to make the frame bigger, or have it minimized.

 ### Tabs

 Lem has a rudimentary support for tabs.